Combating Marijuana Possession And Sale Charges

 Have You Been Charged With A Marijuana Offense?

 Criminal sale or possession of marijuana in any degree is serious and a conviction may carry stiff penalties.
-At the Law Office of John Buza, P.C., our Manhattan marijuana crime attorney fights to have charges reduced, dismissed or prevented from being filed, to begin with.
+At Konta, Georges & Buza, P.C., our attorneys will fight to have charges reduced, dismissed or prevented from being filed, to begin with.
 Schedule a free consultation to tell us more about your case and learn how we can help.